gsoules/MkDocs/digital-archive/docs/technology/install-digital-archive.md

 ### Add vocabulary terms
 At this stage the only vocabulary terms that will be set for the site are Places which is kind `4` in the site terms table.
 If you look at the table you'll see that those are the only kind of rows there.

+You'll now need to add some Type and Subject terms so that the organization has something to work with.

+!!! note "Work Around"
-You'll now need to add some Type and Subject terms so that the organization has something to work with; however, there is an issue with the AvantVocabulary plugin whereby you can't add a new term unless there is at least one term in the table.
-To work around this, manually add one Subject (`Image, Photograph`) and one Type (`People`) to the site terms table using MySql Workbench as shown below.
+    There is currently an issue with the AvantVocabulary plugin whereby you can't add a new term unless there is at least one term in the table.To work around this, manually add one Subject (`Image, Photograph`) and one Type (`People`) to the site terms table using MySql Workbench as shown below.

 ![Site terms table](install-digital-archive-11.jpg)